Coronavirus dampens Christmas joy in Bethlehem and elsewhere

 “People around us were tired, depressed and depleted, so we said let’s just plant a drop of joy and love,” said Sevine Ariss, one of the organizers of a Christmas fair along the seaside road where the explosion caused the most damage.

 Federman reported from Jerusalem.
-Nicole Winfield in Rome, Adam Schreck in Bangkok, Rod McGuirk in Canberra, Australia; Niniek Karmini in Jakarta and Zeina Karam in Beirut contributed reporting.
+Nicole Winfield in Rome, Adam Schreck in Bangkok, Rod McGuirk in Canberra, Niniek Karmini in Jakarta, Zeina Karam in Beirut, Konstantin Testorides in Skopje, North Macedonia and Nicholas Paphitis in Athens contributed reporting.